ma-za-kpe/ma-za-kpe/README.md

 <br/>
 <br/>

-- 🔭 I’m currently working on the [Pelel Android app and Backend end (PHP laravel/lumen)](https://play.google.com/store/apps/details?id=com.pelel.pelelapp)
+- 🔭 I’m currently working on the [Pelel Android app, Backend end (PHP laravel/lumen), Front end (VueJS Open source template)](https://pelelenterprises.com/)
 - 🌱 I’m currently appreciating programming languages and technologies as problem solving tools.
-- 👯 I’m looking to work in a company that appreciates there developers and value their well being and productiviy.
+- 👯 I’m looking to work in a company that appreciates there developers and values their well being and productiviy.
 - 📫 How to reach me: [maku](makpalyy@gmail.com)

 <!-- ## List of ideas.